-The first phase will consolidate and replace the Property and Vehicle Management Applications (PMA and VMA) as well as the Fixed Asset (FA) Module.
-The goal for Phase I completion is the third quarter of FY 2011.
-The implementation of an asset management system during this phase will provide improved linkages to the existing procurement processes in FMS, improve the accountability, tracking and accuracy of assets recorded, and allow for better performance and metrics for financial statements and other reporting.
+To resolve the findings related to the FBI's property management systems, the Finance Division is leading a Supply Chain Management (SCM) Program to improve the FBI's business processes by implementing new technologies to streamline purchasing and payment activities and improve vendor management, enhance management of assets and inventory processes, and improve management of its growing fleet of vehicles.
+The SCM Program will be accomplished in three phases.
+The first phase will consolidate and replace the Property and Vehicle Management Applications (PMA and VMA) as well as Issued Personal Property (IPP) and the Fixed Asset (FA) Module.
+The current goal for Phase I completion is the second quarter of FY 2012.
+The implementation of a modern, commercial-off-the-shelf asset management system during this phase will provide improved linkages to the existing procurement processes in FMS; improve the accountability, tracking and accuracy of assets recorded; allow for better performance and metrics for financial statements and other reporting; and will prepare for the tighter integration with accounting and procurement enabled by UFMS.